gravitystorm/openstreetmap-carto/INSTALL.md

 You can find a more detailed guide to setting up a database and loading data with osm2pgsql at [switch2osm.org](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-16-04-2-lts/).

+### Disable JIT

+We do not recommend [PostgreSQL JIT](https://www.postgresql.org/docs/current/jit-reason.html), which is on by default in PostgreSQL 12 and higher.
+JIT is benifitial for slow queries where executing the SQL takes substantial time and that time is not spent in function calls.
+This is not the case for rendering, where most time is spent either fetching from disk, in PostGIS functions, or the query is fast.
+In theory, the query planner will only use JIT on slower queries, but it is known to get the type of queries map rendering requries wrong.

+Disabling JIT is **essential** for use with Kosmtik and other style development tools.

+JIT can be disabled with `psql -d gis -c 'ALTER SYSTEM SET jit=off; SELECT pg_reload_conf();'` or any other means of adjusting the PostgreSQL config.

 ### Custom indexes
 Custom indexes are required for rendering performance and are essential on full planet databases.